adewoleaj/UK-Road-Traffic-Accident-Analysis/README.md

 - Data scientists and analysts can explore the methodologies and models implemented in this project for similar analyses in different contexts.
 - Developers and stakeholders involved in road infrastructure and transportation planning can leverage the findings to prioritize safety measures and intervention

+To run the script:

+   1. Clone this repository.
+   2. Ensure you have the required packages installed (**pandas**, **numpy**, **seaborn**, **matplotlib**).
+   3. No additional configuration is required beyond the installation steps.
+However, you may need to adjust the path to your dataset and model directory according to your local setup
+   4. Run the Python script housing_price_prediction.py

 **Contributions:**
 Contributions and feedback are welcome for further refinement and enhancement of the project.

 **Note:**
 For detailed analysis and findings, refer to the project documentation, including the Jupyter notebook and report available in the repository.

+## Author

+**_Adewole Adetoro Ajala_**

+For any inquiries, please contact: woltoaj@gmail.com / woltoajai@gmail.com

+Feel free to contribute or provide feedback!